Pete Kwiatkowski

-Pete Kwiatkowski (born August 29, 1966) is an American football coach, currently the defensive coordinator at the University of Texas at Austin.
-He was previously the defensive coordinator at the University of Washington, and at Boise State University, where he played in the mid-1980s.
+Pete Kwiatkowski (born August 29, 1966) is an American college football coach.
+He is the defensive coordinator at the University of Texas at Austin.
+Kwiatkowski was previously the defensive coordinator at the University of Washington and Boise State University, where he played in the mid-1980s.

 Playing career

 Kwiatkowski played college football at Boise State as a defensive lineman from 1984 to 1987, where he was a first-team All-American (Division I-AA) in 1987.
 He was an honorable mention All-America recognition from the Associated Press in 1986, Big Sky defensive player of the year in 1987, first-team All-Big Sky (1986, 1987), and honorable mention as a sophomore in 1985.

 Kwiatkowski was inducted into the Boise State Athletic Hall of Fame in 1996.